 Are you sure you are reading this article?
 This article may not exist.

-Below we will take a journey into the strange world of quantum s, we will look at some genius thoughts and try to remove our preconceived notions of what reality is.
+Below we will take a trip to the strange world of quantum physics, see some genius thoughts and try to remove our prejudices about what is reality.

 What is true?

-It's made of the chair you sit on or the floor you stand on?
+Is the chair you are sitting on or the floor you are standing on?
 We automatically think "yes".
-If they were not real, we suppose, we would have fallen down.
+If it were not true, we suppose, we would have fallen.

 But each of us knows that there are situations that do not seem to be true.
 And as our technology improves, we know that viewing does not prove anything scientifically.